Texas cichlid: Mating and parental habits

-Mating pairs

-The cichlid is known for its complex reproductive behavior with a long parental care period.
-The mating habits of the cichlid are tied to the monogamous nature of the fish.
+This cichlid is known for its complex reproductive behavior with a long parental care period.
+Its mating habits are tied to the monogamous nature of the fish.
 The competitive pairs always consist of a larger male and a smaller female.
-These pairs travel long distances between the months of March and August to mate and aggressively defend their mating sites against other pairs of cichlids.
+These pairs travel long distances between March and August to mate and aggressively defend their mating sites against other pairs of cichlids.

-Spawning sites

 Prior to spawning, a site, generally consisting of rocks in water less than 30 cm deep, is chosen by both parents and cleaned by nipping the surface.
 No individual cichlid appears to maintain territory prior to mating.
 After a territory is selected and cleaned, the eggs are deposited.

-Egg stage

-Females release between one and five eggs at a time.
-Males then go to the eggs and excrete a seminal fluid onto the egg.
+Females release one to five eggs at a time; males then go to the eggs and excrete a seminal fluid onto the eggs.
 This process is repeated until around 2,000 eggs have been distributed.
 During the egg stage, both parents alternate in the parental tasks, though males spend more time patrolling territory and females spend more time actively attending to the offspring by fanning the eggs.
 At certain intervals, the female cichlid stops fanning the eggs and begins nipping at them.
-The eggs then hatch into wrigglers with yolk sacks which are absorbed after one week and the wrigglers become free-swimming fry.
+The eggs then hatch into wrigglers with yolk sacks, which are absorbed after one week and the wrigglers become free-swimming fry.

-After hatching

-Male with a large nuchal hump.
-Texas.

 The fry form a small group that slowly moves around the territory with the parents stationed in the middle.
 Both parents defend this small territory against intruders.
 At all stages, the female violently chases the intruders more often and faster than the male parent.
-It is very rare that both cichlid parents either leave or remain with their young.
-Typically, the roles are exchanged, but this exchange becomes less frequent during the fry stage as both parents tend to stay with the young.
+Typically, their roles are exchanged, but this becomes less frequent during the fry stage, as both parents tend to stay with the young.